fffrontoffice/docker-cookbooks/MacOSX_development_environment/README.md

 #### Shared folders on the Virtual Machine
-The virtual machine also mounts the directory where the Vagrantfile within the VM as /vagrant So all files located in `[docker-dev]$` are available within the VM.
+The virtual machine also mounts the directory where the Vagrantfile within the VM as /vagrant So all files located in `[docke_dev]$` are available within the VM.
 Note: This is the ubuntu virtual machine, NOT the docker containers.